KordingLab/KordingLab.github.io/_people/richard_lange.md

 <img width="300" src="{{site.baseurl}}/images/people/{{page.avatar}}" data-action="zoom">

+Richard Lange is now assistant professor at Rochester.

 ### Research Interests

 I'm working on a variety of topics, loosely collected under the heading of **finding or creating useful structure in neural representations**